-For those interested in obtaining a medical marijuana card in Wisconsin, we’re here to say that, sadly, Wisconsin is far behind the times when it comes to medical marijuana.
+For those interested in obtaining a medical marijuana card in Wisconsin, sadly, Wisconsin is far behind the times when it comes to medical marijuana.
 Although the state is not completely in the dark ages — Wisconsin does have medicinal cannabis laws on the books — those laws are so weak that non-profit marijuana advocacy group Marijuana Policy Project doesn’t even consider Wisconsin a medical marijuana state.

 But all hope is not lost, and Wisconsin residents looking for some of the medical relief that cannabis can provide do have some options.

 What are the Qualifying Debilitating Conditions Required to Receive High CBD Low THC Medical Marijuana in Wisconsin?

 Below are examples of Qualified Conditions in other states that may qualify patients in Wisconsin when medical marijuana is approved.